allyswank/s4b-project/README.md

 ## Project Objectives

-In this project, I intend to develop scripts that will:
-* Clean RNA-seq reads and align them to a reference genome (bash)
+We developed the `spring-cleaning.sh` script in this repository to perform quality control measures of RNA-seq data that was sequenced with Illumina methods.
+In addition, `spring-cleaning.sh` aligns trimmed RNA-seq reads to a reference genome that was obtained via NCBI.

-These analyses will consist of RNA-seq data extracted from the common mouse species, *Mus musculus*, that was exposed to two separate treatment groups.
+Total RNA was extracted from the common mouse species, *Mus musculus*, that was exposed to two separate treatment groups.
+We thank these mice for their service and dedication to the advancement of our scripting skills.

 # Script Functions